Dan-Yeh/RPG_GAME/README.md

 * Fight: fight against an enemy (dummy goblin all the time), takes a day
 * Rest: fully heal the player, takes a day
 * Show stats: display the current player's stats
-* Upgrade Class: if he can, the player can upgrade his current class
 * Save: save the game state to a given save file (see save/load feature)
 * Exit: terminate the program